 Remember to get Microphone Windscreen Foam Covers to protect your mics from singer’s spit and to add more color to your karaoke party!
 These covers are washable and reusable.

-I have used my existing home theater speakers (Polk Audio) before for karaoke and noticed that the speakers gave feedback and sometimes had sound distortion depending on how loud the voice of the singer is.
+I have used my existing home theater speakers (Polk Audio) before for karaoke and noticed that the speakers gave feedback.
+And sometimes had sound distortion depending on how loud the voice of the singer is.
 I later learned that there is a high risk of damaging my home theater speakers when using a microphone.
 Home theater speakers are great for recorded sound but not for live sound.

 My karaoke sessions with friends can get intense and I really can not control what the singers would do!
 When one of my friends was singing a heavy metal song, I just could not interrupt his singing moment!
 I had to adjust the mic volume frequently to avoid damage to the speakers.
 I got tired of worrying and adjusting the volume every few minutes.
-Recently, I bought a different set of speakers designed for microphone input.
+So recently, I bought a different set of speakers designed for microphone input.

-There are also available made for karaoke speakers with built-in amplifier and mixer that you can choose from.
+There are speakers available made for karaoke with built-in amplifier and mixer that you can choose from.
 The speakers I bought were multimedia speakers with built-in microphone input and echo sound effect.
 An example of a karaoke speaker is the ION Party Rocker.
 This speaker has a rechargeable battery and party lights – 2 useful features for a backyard party at home!

 4 YouTube Player